-Item #4 will help my students stay better organized and *protect my books*.
+Item #4 of my Dollar Store deals will help my students stay better organized and *protect my books*.
 I send home a book each night with my students for independent reading.
 I also use the logs to keep my parents informed on how things are going.
 As I check them, I just jot a quick note about the day.
 Sometimes, it’s just a smiley face, but my parents appreciate knowing how the children are doing with their AR points/goals and in class.

 Finally, (drum roll…) item #5 is wood-grained contact paper for my bulletin board (I’ll leave the backing on it), lots of jungle themed cut-outs, and tropical bird mobiles to hang from the ceiling of my room.
 Yep, it’s going to be a jungle in my room this year.
 I already had leopard print beanbag chairs for my reading nook, so why not take the theme to the next level.